Probing the millisecond pulsar origin of the $\gamma$-ray excess in the Galactic centre with LISA: Abstract

 \section{Abstract}

-{ The GeV $\gamma$-ray excess observed towards the Galactic Centre remains unexplained.
-While dark matter annihilation has long been considered a leading interpretation, an alternative scenario involving a large population of millisecond pulsars has not been ruled out.
-Testing this hypothesis with electromagnetic observations is difficult, as pulsar searches in the bulge are strongly affected by scattering, high sky temperature, and source confusion.
-We investigate whether gravitational-wave observations with the Laser Interferometer Space Antenna (LISA) could provide an independent probe of the millisecond pulsar binary population in the Galactic bulge.
+{ The gigaelectronvolt $\gamma$-ray excess observed towards the Galactic centre remains unexplained.
+While dark matter annihilation has long been considered a leading explanation, an alternative scenario involving a large population of millisecond pulsars remains viable.
+Testing this hypothesis with electromagnetic observations is difficult, as pulsar searches in the bulge are strongly affected by interstellar scattering, high sky temperature, and source confusion.
+We investigate whether gravitational-wave observations with the Laser Interferometer Space Antenna (LISA) could provide an independent probe of the millisecond pulsar binary population in the Galactic bulge in the future.

-We construct synthetic populations of millisecond pulsar–white dwarf binaries under two illustrative formation scenarios: an accreted scenario, in which systems are deposited by disrupted globular clusters, and an in situ scenario, in which binaries form through isolated binary evolution.
+We constructed synthetic populations of detached millisecond pulsar–white dwarf binaries under two illustrative formation scenarios: an accreted scenario, in which systems are deposited by disrupted globular clusters, and an in situ scenario, in which binaries form through isolated binary evolution.
 In both cases, only $10^{-5}$–$10^{-4}$ of the underlying bulge population is detectable by LISA.
-Nevertheless, even a few detections would imply tens to hundreds of thousands of unseen systems.
-Accreted binaries are expected to have lower chirp masses ($\sim$0.4\,M$\odot$), while in situ binaries produce more massive companions ($\sim$0.9\,M$\odot$).
+Still, even a few detections would imply tens to hundreds of thousands of unseen systems.
+Accreted binaries are expected to have lower chirp masses ($\sim$0.4\,M$_\odot$), while in situ binaries produce more massive companions ($\sim$0.9\,M$_\odot$), though part of this contrast reflects our modelling assumptions.
 LISA will measure binary frequencies with high precision, but chirp masses can only be determined for the most massive or highest-frequency systems.
-Distinguishing millisecond pulsar binaries from the far more numerous double white dwarfs will be challenging, though LISA detections could provide valuable targets for follow-up with the Square Kilometre Array, enabling a critical test of the millisecond pulsar origin of the $\gamma$-ray excess. }
+Thus, identifying millisecond-pulsar binaries among the far more numerous double white dwarfs will be challenging, as their gravitational-wave signals alone are indistinguishable.
+However, coordinated follow-up with the Square Kilometre Array of LISA-selected targets could directly test the millisecond-pulsar explanation of the $\gamma$-ray excess. }